Merge Sort Algorithm

-Why merge sort algorithm important?
+Why merge sort?

-• It is an excellent algorithm for learning recursion and problem-solving using the divide and conquer approach.
-We can use similar ideas to solve several coding questions.
+• Merge sort is an excellent algorithm for learning the divide-and-conquer approach.
+We can solve several coding questions using a similar idea.

 Divide and conquer steps of merge sort algorithm

-• Subproblem 1: Sorting subarray A[l to mid].
+• Subproblem 1: Sorting subarray A[l, mid].

-• Subproblem 2: Sorting subarray A[mid + 1 to r].
+• Subproblem 2: Sorting subarray A[mid + 1, r].

-• Divide part: We calculate the mid-index, i.e., mid = l + (r - l)/2.
+• Divide part: Calculate the mid-index, i.e., mid = l + (r - l)/2.

-• Base case: If we find l == r during recursive calls, then the sub-array has one element left, which is trivially sorted.
+• Base case: If l == r during recursive calls, then the sub-array has one element left, which is trivially sorted.
 So recursion will not go further and return from there.
 In other words, the sub-array of size 1 is the smallest version of the sorting problem for which recursion directly returns the solution.

-Merge sort algorithm pseudocode
+Merge sort pseudocode

-void mergeSortAlgorithm(int A[], int l, int r)
+void mergeSort(int A[], int l, int r)

 {